Learn More !

 Designing a Gallery Experience for BLV Visitors’ Autonomy

-"How might we design a gallery experience that supports BLV visitors’ autonomy, while allowing them to co-construct their own art journey? "
+"How might we design a gallery experience that supports BLV visitors’ autonomy,

 In many gallery settings, accessibility support often centers on one-way information delivery, such as pre-recorded audio guides or fixed descriptions.
 While these resources can be helpful, they may offer limited flexibility for visitors who want to choose their own pace, ask questions, compare interpretations, or form personal and emotional connections with artworks.
-Research on blind visual arts experiences emphasizes that access involves not only receiving visual information, but also navigating the venue, engaging socially, and making meaning through personal memory, imagination, and discussion.
-(Li et al., 2023; Ahmetovic et al., 2016; Kamikubo et al., 2020)
+Research on blind visual arts experiences emphasizes that access involves not only receiving visual information, but also navigating the venue, engaging socially, and making meaning through personal memory, imagination, and discussion (Li et al., 2023; Ahmetovic et al., 2016; Kamikubo et al., 2020).

-In this project, we reframed accessibility as supported autonomy: not about asking BLV visitors to do everything alone, but about creating predictable, flexible, and supportive conditions where they can decide how they want to explore, understand, and participate.
-(Bennett et al., 2018)
+In this project, we reframed accessibility as supported autonomy: not about asking BLV visitors to do everything alone, but about creating predictable, flexible, and supportive conditions where they can decide how they want to explore, understand, and participate (Bennett et al., 2018).

 Outcome Preview